Virtualization-projects/rancher-labs-wiki/Model: Create Database Type.md

 Now run `cattle/resources/content/db/liquibase-dump.sh`.
 This script will generate a change set and store it in `dump.xml`.
 Rename `dump.xml` to `core-XXX.xml` and edit `changelog.xml` to point to it.

+If you don't see column changes check whether you're running java 1.8 instead of java 1.7.

 Now drop all the tables by running `cattle/resources/content/db/mysql/drop_tables.sh`.
 This script will create a MySQL dump if you need to revert back.
 Make sure you change `db.cattle.mysql.name` back to `cattle`.

 Now refresh your workspace and start Rancher again.
 Rancher should now deploy the correct schema.